ImageMagick/Usage-Markdown/resize/index.md

 The inverse to the previous flag is '`<`', which will only enlarges images that are smaller than the given size, is rarely used.

-The most notable use is with a argument such as '`1x1<`'.
+The most notable use is with an argument such as '`1x1<`'.
 This resize argument will never actually resize any image.
 In other words it's a no-op, which will allow you to short circuit a resize operation in programs and scripts which always uses "`-resize`".
 Other than that you probably do not actually want to use this feature.